-Storyteller, Educator, and Author
+Storyteller, Educator, and Consultant

-Stacey Rice is a transgender woman who found her way to Portland and the beautiful Pacific Northwest from the Blue Ridge Mountains of North Carolina mountains over eight years ago and with her Southern accent still intact.
+Stacey Rice is a transgender woman who found her way to Portland and the Pacific Northwest from the Blue Ridge Mountains of North Carolina mountains over ten years ago with her Southern accent still intact.
 Stacey is the former Executive Co-Director of Q Center, the largest LGBTQ community center in the Pacific NW.
-She was recognized by the Gay and Lesbian Archives of the Pacific Northwest as a Queer Hero in 2016 for her work at Q Center and in the greater Portland, Oregon community.
+She was recognized by the Gay and Lesbian Archives of the Pacific Northwest as a Queer Hero for her work at Q Center and in the greater Portland, Oregon community.
 She presently serves on the Board of Oregon Wild, a conservation organization which works to protect Oregon's wild places.

 Stacey’s heart and soul is filled when she is out hiking among the trees and wild places of Oregon.
 She likes nothing better than sitting under a big Ponderosa Pine tree in the high desert of Oregon pondering the Universe and Crater Lake is her most favorite place in the whole wide world.
 She feels incredibly blessed to call Portland and the Pacific Northwest home.

 An advocate for the transgender community.
 Stacey intimately knows the struggles and disparities that transgender people face as they strive to be their true selves.

 “Who’s on Top?
 LGBTQs Summit Mt.
 Hood” is a documentary that profiles members of the LGBTQ community and the mountains they have had to overcome on their paths.

 In the tradition of all good Southern storytellers, Stacey weaves engaging stories about her journey as a transgender woman and the incredible joy she has found on her path.

 TRAININGS & CONSULTING

 Stacey leads trainings that utilize storytelling and lived experience to